 Return on investment

-In the next sections, we will walk through the data needed to calculate the initial investment and the gain from investment (earnings).
+In the next sections, we'll walk through the data you'll need to calculate the initial investment and the gain from investment (earnings).

 Calculating initial investment